codypierce/hackers-grep/README.md

 #Examples

 ###Search for every dll that imports wininet!InternetOpen
 This example demonstrates how to search imports.
-Itwill search C:\Windows\System32 for any file ending in .dll that imports InternetOpenA or InternetOpenW.
+It will search C:\Windows\System32 for any file ending in .dll that imports InternetOpenA or InternetOpenW.
 ```
 Z:\hackers-grep>hackers-grep.py -n c:\windows\system32 .*.dll "InternetOpen[A,W]"
 c:\windows\system32\msidcrl30.dll  WININET.dll!InternetOpenA